 Terry S. Cravens

-Terry Cravens, bass trombonist and professor of the Winds and Percussion department at USC Thornton for 42 years, earned performance degrees from the University of Louisville, the Academy of Music in Vienna, and in 1972 completed doctoral studies at the University of Southern California.
+Terry Cravens, bass trombonist and professor of the USC Thornton Winds and Percussion department for 42 years, earned performance degrees from the University of Louisville, the Academy of Music in Vienna, and in 1972 completed doctoral studies at the University of Southern California.

 Terry S. Cravens played over two hundred performances of the Phantom of the Opera musical at the Ahmanson Theater in Los Angeles.
 He has played with the Los Angeles Philharmonic under such notable conductors as Zubin Mehta, Carlos Maria Giulini, Erich Leinsdorf, Pierre Boulez, Andre Previn, Witold Lutoslawski, and Esa-Pekka Salonen.
 In May of 1991, he toured with the Los Angeles Philharmonic through Scotland, England, and Germany under the leadership of Kurt Sanderling.